lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 **If I were going to do it again**

-- I'd want a better plan of a) how the freak am I going to get contracts.
+- make a plan for how the freak am I going to get contracts.
 Literally, what am I going to do.
-How am I going to get sales.
-And b) have a backup plan if the projects didn't come in for a couple months.
+How am I going to get sales?
+- have a backup plan if the projects didn't come in for a couple months.
+When would I start applying for jobs?
+How could I
 - Spend some time putting together a website / portfolio and maybe connect that to a social media account where I did lil coding projects just on the side.
 Could be fun!

 ## 7) worked for a sports team